jhauck2/JaySim/README.md

 - Create a folder in the src directory for the nlohmann json library
 - `cd src`
 - `mkdir nlohmann`
-- Go to https://github.com/nlohmann/json and download the json.hpp file from the single_include/nlohmann folder
+- Go to https://github.com/nlohmann/json and download the json.hpp file from the `single_include/nlohmann` folder
 - Copy/move this file into the src/nlohmann folder
 #### Build
 - Navigate to the root directory. `cd ..` (or `cd ../..` if currently in the nlohmann folder).
 - Create the build directory: `mkdir build`
-- Run `make` to compile the program
+- Run `make PLATFORM=PLATFORM_WINDOWS` to compile the program
 - All *.o files and the executable should be located in the build directory.
 #### Run
-- `make run` or `./build/jSim` to run the program
+- `make run PLATFORM=PLATFORM_WINDOWS` or `./build/jSim.exe` to run the program
 - Note: JaySim uses port 49152 for connection with a LM.
 If you need to change this port for any reason you can change the value in the file `TCPSocket.hpp` and rebuild with `make` or `make run`